We recognise that clients need to minimise risk, avoid needless expenditure, and avoid undue additional calls on their own time.

 This step is the major capital commitment within any project.
 Tasks include:

 - Arranging for all contracts to be signed.
 Installation contracts will usually be between the client and the contractor(s), with a separate project management contract put in place for ReEnergise.

 - Managing the programme; witnessing commissioning.

 - Supporting the client in drawing down grants in step with the installation programme, where applicable.

 Post-delivery Quality Assurance

-- We would expect any faults to be covered by warranty – either parts or workmanship – but we believe that by being proactive about this, faults are likely to be resolved that much more quickly.
+We would expect any faults to be covered by warranty – either parts or workmanship – but by being proactive about this, faults are likely to be resolved that much more quickly.

 Our full range of services

-We don’t just do low-carbon energy schemes.
-We’re keen to help clients make savings on energy in any way possible.
-Our full range of services is listed below.
-If there is something else you need done, and you don’t see it below, get in touch – we’re adaptable:
+We don’t just organise low-carbon energy schemes: we’re keen to help clients make savings on energy in any way possible.
+Our full range of current services is listed below.
+If there is something else you need and you don’t see it below, get in touch – we’re adaptable:

 - Energy usage benchmarking.